robert/robert.github.com/_posts/2019-08-25-parenthood-3-oscar-heaton-quarterly-baby-review.md

 ----

 My and Gaby's employer (we work at the same company) gives us each 4 months parental leave.
 This makes Oscar a very expensive baby for them.
 Fortunately Stripe raised $245MM of funding at the end of last year and the snacks in the office just got upgraded, so I don't think Oscar is about to put the firm out of business.
 But it does make me see why many equality laws exclude small companies.
-Social justice can get pricey, and I imagine that it's easiest to fund it from a stable and healthy profit base, or whatever the Silicon Valley version of that is.
+Social justice can get pricey, and I imagine that it's easiest to fund it from a stable and healthy profit base, or whatever the Silicon Valley equivalent is.

 ----